OscarSaharoy/lambda-fibonacci/README.md

 The only rules available in lambda calculus are:

-- A character of string can represent a variable: `X = ...`
+- A character or string can represent a variable: `X = ...`
 - A function can be defined with parameters and a body, with the arguments becoming bound: `Y = a => ...`
 - A function can be applied to an argument: `Y(X)`